 Have you ever caught yourself comparing yourself to others?

 I used to be horrible about comparing myself to others.
 It started when I was a little kid.
-I would look at my sister and I saw two things I wanted to be just like her in: the way she folded her hands under her chin, so cute, when we prayed over dinner; and I can’t remember the other one.
-But for years I thought I’d never be able to be as awesome as my sister.
-My goodness, the way she could fold her hands.
+I would look at my sister and I saw two ways I wanted to be just like her:

 Then all throughout my high school, college, and young adult years, I would catch myself always comparing myself to others: